A real PLC, on your side of the wire.

 Modbus/TCP, OPC-UA, BACnet, MQTT, DNP3, and IEC 61850 endpoints exposed on bind-mounted ports.

-Full cycle trace persisted as a BLAKE3-sealed evidence ledger, verifiable offline.
+Full cycle trace persisted as a cryptographic hash-sealed evidence ledger, verifiable offline.

 Red-team scenario library: timing attacks, register spoofing, logic-bomb injection.